-You should speak with an employee and file a report with the business, whether you need to talk with a manager or the owner.
+Speak with an employee and file a report with the business, whether you need to talk with a manager or the owner.
 There should be a written record of what happened.
 This is particularly important if you struck your head when you fell or lost consciousness, even for a second.
-Traumatic head injuries and brain injuries can take days or even weeks to fully develop symptoms.
-Ensuring that the company has a record of your fall protects your future ability to file a claim for insurance coverage if injuries later show up.
+Traumatic head injuries and brain injuries can take days or even weeks to develop symptoms fully.
+Ensuring that the company has a record of your fall protects your future ability to file a claim for insurance coverage if injuries later appear.

 If the business or facility where you experienced a slip-and-fall accident doesn’t have a record of what happened to you, you may find yourself struggling to prove that your injuries are a result of an accident there.